 Well, agreed.

-We've got it lined up.
+We've got lined up.

-So they don't come up for a four vote.
+They can't get to the 60% threshold, so they don't come up for a four-vote.

 So it doesn't make any difference.

-We've got to change the 60 percent rule in the Senate that Chuck Schumer is using to.
+We've got to change the 60% rule in the Senate that Chuck Schumer is using to kill our entire legislative agenda.

-All right let me ask you one last question.
+Let me ask you one last question.

 What can people do?

-This takes place on Tuesday this is a big primary and what can people do to help Mo Brooks down in Alabama?
+And what can people do to help Mo Brooks down in Alabama?

 Don't take Luther Strange's word for it.

-Go to third party sources and decide for yourself who's telling the truth.
+Go to third-party sources and decide for yourself who's telling the truth.

-And I think you'll discern rather relatively quickly that if you want someone who's got a spotless ethics record in the United States Senate who puts his country first.
+And I think you'll discern relatively quickly that if you want someone who's got a spotless ethics record in the United States Senate, who puts his country first, and if you want a principled conservative, then you'll vote for Mo Brooks.

-That takes place Tuesday in the great state of Alabama.
+All right, Mo Brooks, that takes place Tuesday in the great state of Alabama.

-I lived there for a number of years, and I got to know Mo personally around, I guess, 1990 thereabouts, and uh I wish you the best, Congressman.
+I lived there for a number of years, and I got to know Mo personally around, I guess, 1990 thereabouts.

-Frankly, the only group of people I honestly trust anymore.
+You've been a real champion with the Freedom Caucus, frankly, the only group of people I honestly trust anymore.

-And uh, I know you're working hard.
+And I know you're working hard.

 We wish you all the best on Tuesday.

-Uh, if you want to be a part of the program, let's go to Lynette.
+If you want to be a part of the program, let's go to Lynette.

 She's in Claremont in Florida.